-The good side of still owning your home is you have an asset to borrow against.
+The benefit of owning your home is the ability to use it as an asset to borrow against.
 You can open a Home Equity Line of Credit (HELOC) to pull funds for your down payment and mortgage payments on the new home, borrowing up to 85% of your current home’s value minus the amount you owe.

-You can estimate if you’ll qualify online before meeting with a lender by calculating your loan-to-value ratio (LTV).
+To estimate if you’ll qualify before meeting with a lender, calculate your loan-to-value ratio (LTV).
 LTV is a percentage score based on the current value of your home, the outstanding balance on your mortgage, and your credit score.
-NerdWallet has an easy to use calculator to estimate your LTV and how much you’re eligible to borrow via HELOC.
+You can find many easy-to-use online calculators to estimate your LTV and how much you’re eligible to borrow via a HELOC.

-Bridge loans are another way to finance the purchase of your new home by borrowing against the equity of your current home.
-The loans are typically for a 12-month term so they do not follow the standard “ability to repay” rules.
+Although rare these days, bridge loans allow you to finance the purchase of your new home by borrowing against the equity of your current home.
+The loans are typically for a six- to 12-month term, so they do not follow the standard “ability to repay” rules.

-In layman’s terms, your approval is based on the value and equity of your property more so than your income or credit.
-Bridge loans are notoriously pricey, carrying higher interest rates than standard home loans (rates vary, but expect them to be 2%-3% higher) and a laundry list of fees.
-They are also difficult to obtain from institutional lenders, so you’ll need to go to a private lender.
+While approval is largely based on the value and equity of your property, you still need excellent credit and sufficient income to carry two mortgages.
+Bridge loans are notoriously pricey, with higher interest rates than standard home loans (rates vary, but expect them to be at least 2%-3% higher) and come with additional fees.
+They are also difficult to obtain from institutional lenders, so you’ll probably need to go to a private lender.

 Rent your old home in the interim